datadog4s/datadog4s/docs/README.md

-Toolkit for monitoring applications written in functional Scala with Datadog.
+Toolkit for monitoring applications written in functional Scala using Datadog.

 Goal of this project is to make great monitoring as easy as possible.